-24. Contingent liabilities
+23. Contingent liabilities

-The Company had no contingent liabilities as at 31 December 2021.
+The Company had no contingent liabilities as at 31 December 2022.

-25. Commitments
+24. Commitments

-The Company had no capital or other commitments as at 31 December 2021.
+The Company had no capital or other commitments as at 31 December 2022.

-26. Events after the reporting period
+25. Events after the reporting period

-The geopolitical situation in Eastern Europe intensified on 24 February 2022 with the commencement of the conflict between Russia and Ukraine.
-As at the date of authorising these financial statements for issue, the conflict continues to evolve as military activity proceeds.
-In addition to the impact of the events on entities that have operations in Russia, Ukraine, or Belarus or that conduct business with their counterparties, the conflict is increasingly affecting economies and financial markets globally and exacerbating ongoing economic challenges
+As explained in note 21 the geopolitical situation in Eastern Europe intensified on 24 February 2022, with the commencement of the conflict between Russia and Ukraine.
+As at the date of authorising these financial statements for issue, the conflict continues to evolve as military activity proceeds and additional sanctions are imposed.